 Breach Of Contract

 Contracts are at the heart of all business transactions.
 Contracts create specific rights and obligations that must be followed and fulfilled by the parties to the contract.
-The goal of a contract is to clearly manage the relationship between the parties.
+The goal of a contract is to manage the relationship between the parties.
 At Kirkpatrick Law, we can help you prevent or mitigate damages the arise from a breach of contract.
 A breach of contract occurs when a party to the contract fails to perform any of that party’s obligations set forth and agreed to in the contact.

 What Makes an Enforceable Contract?